fisal-ITS/TransVOD_Lite/README.md

 ```

-## Main Results
+## Abstract
-We used TransVOD Lite to detect cracks in concrete roads from video data with the highest yield of mAP 47.5%.
+Infrastructure development, particularly roads, is rapidly expanding in Indonesia.
+Concrete pavement is favored for its strength and durability.
+However, natural and human factors lead to damage, with cracking being a common initial issue that can escalate if left unaddressed.
+To streamline inspection, an automated crack detection system is essential.
+This study focuses on a Transformer Network-based model, TransVOD Lite, to detect cracks in concrete roads from video data.
+This architecture combines CNN for image feature extraction and Spatial-Temporal Transformer for object detection.
+The research involves three stages: data collection with annotated videos of cracked roads, model training for crack recognition, and performance evaluation.
+The TransVOD Lite achieved a 47.5% mean average precision (mAP) on validation data.
+For test data, it excelled in low-light and 20-30 km/h scenarios, achieving 90.46% accuracy, 80.77% precision, 94.23% recall, and 86.98% F1-score.

 *Note:*
 1. All models of TransVOD are trained  with pre-trained weights on COCO dataset.
 2. Backbone that used are ResNet101, Swin B, and Swin S
+3. Dataset that used is scrapped by self

 ## Installation